mattfeltonma/azure-demo-labs-tf/labs/hub-and-spoke/README.md

 * * Initial release

 ## Overview
 The Terraform code in this repository provisions an enterprise-like lab environment for learning and experimentation.
 The environment is built to include infrastructure components commmon to enterprise environments.
-This components include a security appliance for centralized mediation, logging, and packet inspection, DNS services, secure remote access, and logging.
+These components include a security appliance for centralized mediation, logging, and packet inspection, DNS services, secure remote access, and logging.

 ## Architecture
 The environment is deployed across three resource groups.
 One resource group is dedicated to network components (transit), another to shared infrastructure services (shared services), and the last to workload components.